 50

 Industrial I introduces the principles of two- and three-wire control for motor control circuits.
-The course will identify various control components such as relays, mag-starters, timers, and sensors, along with the symbols and ladder diagrams needed to make a successful control installation.
-Students are taught the theory and operation of AC motors along with proper wiring connections for different voltages and troubleshooting of motors and motor control circuits.
+The course will identify various control components such as relays, mag-starters, timers, and sensors, along with the symbols and ladder diagrams for control installation.
+Students are taught the theory and operation of AC and DC motors along with proper wiring connections for different voltages and troubleshooting of motors and motor control circuits.

 Clock Hours